Tsardom of Russia: Peter the Great and the Russian Empire

 Peter the Great (1672–1725), who became ruler in his own right in 1696, brought the Tsardom of Russia, which had little prior contact with Western Europe, into the mainstream of European culture and politics.
 After suppressing numerous rebellions with considerable bloodshed, Peter embarked on an incognito tour of Western Europe.
 He became impressed with what he saw and was awakened.
 Peter began requiring the nobility to wear Western European clothing and shave off their beards, an action that the boyars protested bitterly.
 Arranged marriages among the nobility were banned, and the Orthodox Church was brought under state control.
-Military academies were established to create a modern Western European-style army and officer corps.
+His administrative reforms, creating a Governing Senate in 1711, the Collegium in 1717 and the Table of Ranks in 1722 had a lasting impact on Russia.

 These changes did not win Peter many friends, and in fact caused great political division in the country.
 These, along with his notorious cruelties (such as the torture murder of his own son for plotting a rebellion) and the immense human suffering that accompanied many of his projects, such as the construction of Saint Petersburg, led many pious Russians to believe that he was the Antichrist.
 The Great Northern War against Sweden consumed much of Peter's attention for years; however, the Swedes were eventually defeated, and peace was agreed to in 1721.
 Russia annexed the Baltic coast from Sweden and parts of Finland, which would become the site of the new Russian capital, Saint Petersburg.
 The Russian victory in the Great Northern War marked a watershed in European politics, as it not only brought about the eclipse of Sweden as a great power, but also Russia's decisive emergence as a permanent European great power.
-The Russian colonization of Siberia also continued, and war with Persia brought about the acquisition of territory in the Caucasus, although Russia surrendered those gains after Peter's death in 1725.
+The Russian conquest of Siberia also continued, and war with Persia brought about the acquisition of territory in the Caucasus, although Russia returned those gains after Peter's death in 1725 as an alliance between Russia and Persia was established.